42Bastian/rmac/docs/rmac.rst

 `Differences from Motorola's assembler`_
 ''''''''''''''''''''''''''''''''''''''''

-- and #xxx,reg alias with andi
-- move/movec/movep/movem alias
-- local labels
-- macros
-- macros + local labels
-- x: x:r r:y x:y rigidness
-- no dsm support - it sucks
+- Motorola's assembler aliases **and #xxx,reg** with **andi #xxx,reg** and can distinguish between the two. rmac needs the user to be explicit and will generate an error if the programmer tries to use syntax from one instruction to the other.
+- Similarly Motorola's assembler can alias **move** with **movec**, **movep** and **movem**. rmac also not accept such aliasing and generate an error.
+- Motorola's assembler uses the underscore character (*_*) to define local labels.
+In order for rmac to maintain a uniform syntax across all platforms, such labels will not be treated as local.
+- Macros syntax is different from Motorola's assembler.
+This includes local labels inside macros.
+The user is encouraged to study the `Macros`_ section and compare syntactical differences.
+- Motorola's assembler allows reordering of addressing modes **x:**, **x:r**, **r:y**, **x:y**. rmac will only accept syntax as is defined on the reference manual.
+- In **l:** section a dc value cannot be 12 hex digits like Motorola's assmebler.
-- in l: dc cannot be 12 digits, split them in two and in the same line, separated by :
+  Instead, the value needs to be split into two parts separated by **:**.
-- Rigid syntax - no reordering allowed

 `6502 Support`_
 ===============